-Employees who are in need of Family and Medical Leave, may be required to provide:
+Employees who need Family and Medical Leave, may be required to provide:

 - a.
 30 days advance notice when the need for leave is foreseeable; - b.
 Medical certification from a health care provider (prior to the start of the leave period and before returning to work); - c.
 Periodic re-certification; and - d.
 Periodic reports during the leave.